I created this site since friends kept asking for my advice on which credit card to get. It seemed easier to just write it all down!

 Generally to get the best score, you should:

+- Be judicious on how many new credit cards you open.
 If you have a long history and always pay your bills on time, you can probably afford to “churn” a few credit cards a year.
 However, someone with some blemishes, who is getting a mortgage this year or who is just starting out their first job needs to be more careful.

 Please see Score Info for more information about credit scores from Fair Isaac.